-1. Clear their schedule to be available for all members of the school community.

-2. Visit classrooms of any seriously injured or deceased students.

-3. Organize individual, group, and whole-class counseling sessions as needed.

-4. Enlist the support of qualified counselors from neighboring districts to provide services to those in need.

-5. Establish self-referral procedures for counseling and support.

-6. Provide counseling to the Crisis Intervention Team and school-based emergency response personnel.

-7. Keep records of affected students and provide follow-up services as needed.
+- 1. Clear his/her schedule to be available for all members of the school community. - 2.
+Visit classrooms of any seriously injured or deceased students. - 3.
+Organize individual, group, and whole-class counseling sessions as needed. - 4.
+Enlist the support of qualified counselors from neighboring districts to provide services to those in need. - 5.
+Establish self-referral procedures for counseling and support. - 6.
+Provide counseling to crisis team and school-based emergency response personnel. - 7.
+Keep records of affected students and provide follow-up services as needed.